weekoflearning/documentations/docs/README.md

 ## Introduction

-Zingbing is a Platform for people to learn .. learn fast and ,learn  with efficiency .
+Week of learning is a Platform for people to learn .. learn fast and, learn  with efficiency and providing learing paths on various topics.